SYL748/FakeReddit/README.md

 In the sections below, list and describe each contribution briefly.

+## remember had to install bcrypt and perhaps mongoose connect maybe

 ## Team Member 1 Contribution

 ## Team Member 2 Contribution